Destinations: NinjaTrader vs Tradovate

 What only Tradovate can do

 Because Tradovate orders run in Tradovate's cloud, some things are possible that the NinjaTrader webhook path does not offer.
-Copy-paste examples for every item below, plus a breakdown of exactly which Tradovate API requests each command generates, live on the Tradovate: Exclusive Features & Execution Internals page.
+Copy-paste examples for every item below, plus the typical Tradovate request sequence and the reasons extra reconciliation reads may occur, live on the Tradovate: Exclusive Features & Execution Internals page.

 - Server-side OSO brackets.
 A